Karen Rafferty: Early life and education

-Rafferty is an alumnus of St. Patrick's Girls Academy, Dungannon Co.
-Tyrone and studied Electrical and Electronic Engineering at Queen's University Belfast.
+Rafferty is an alumnus of St. Patrick's Girls Academy, Dungannon County Tyrone and studied Electrical and Electronic Engineering at Queen's University Belfast.
 After undertaking a year of industrial practice with NIE and in Norway she earned her master's degree with distinction in 1999.
 She stayed there for her graduate studies, and was a doctoral student specialising in imaging processing.
 Her PhD was supported by the Civil Aviation Authority to investigate pattern recognition techniques and image processing.
 Her research involved environmental sensing, and in particular considered the automatic assessment and validation of the performance of airport landing lighting arrays.
 After completing her PhD, under the guidance of Dr. Gordon Dodds, she worked as a teaching fellow, and completed a Postgraduate Certificate in Higher Education in 2005.
 Rafferty made various innovations in teaching, including introducing computer graphics and animation into the assessment modules of the course in Electrical and Electronic Engineering.

 Since 2000 her research interests have led her to focus most on Virtual and Augmented Reality, especially: how the visual aspects of VR and AR can be enhanced through the interface to other senses.